cleveland231/rock-paper-scissors/README.md

 ## Features

+   - You are able to battle a computer to a classic game of rock paper scissors.
-   - You are able to battle a computer...
+   - You are able to battle a computer to a spicy game of rock paper scissors, with extra characters.

-## Illustrations
+   - the wins for each player is shown.

 ## Deployed Page

-Visit our published rockPaperScissors page [here]()
+Visit the published rockPaperScissors page [here]()

 ## Possible Future Extensions

-  - Create
+  - Add a loss counter
+  - Change icons and game logic

 ## Set Up